 1.6.2 Capacity Amount Election for NR ESS

-By February 1, 2028 and by February 1 prior to the start of each Rate Period over the remaining term of the Agreement, «Customer Name» shall provide BPA with its election for monthly capacity percentage that «Customer Name» requests from BPA to serve its Planned NLSLs and NLSLs for the upcoming Rate Period pursuant to the applicable capacity percentages established in the applicable Wholesale Power Rate Schedules and GRSPs.
+By February 1, 2028 and by February 1 of each Rate Case Year thereafter over the remaining term of the Agreement, «Customer Name» shall provide BPA with its election for monthly capacity percentage that «Customer Name» requests from BPA to serve its Planned NLSLs and NLSLs for the upcoming Rate Period pursuant to the applicable capacity percentages established in the applicable Wholesale Power Rate Schedules and GRSPs.
 By the immediately following March 31, BPA shall fill in the table in section 1.6.1 above with «Customer Name»’s such capacity percentage elections.

 1.6.3 Credit Associated with Data Sharing

-By February 1, 2028 and by February 1 prior to the start of each Rate Period over the remaining term of the Agreement, «Customer Name» shall provide BPA its load forecast and scheduling data pursuant to the criteria and requirements included in the applicable Wholesale Power Rate Schedules and GRSPs.
+By February 1, 2028 and by February 1 of each Rate Case Year thereafter over the remaining term of the Agreement, «Customer Name» shall provide BPA its load forecast and scheduling data pursuant to the criteria and requirements included in the applicable Wholesale Power Rate Schedules and GRSPs.
 By the immediately following March 31, BPA shall fill in the table in section 1.6.1 above with «Customer Name»’s capacity percentage elections.

 1.6.4 NR Resource Support Services (NR RSS)